Travel guide

 Coverage in Manama and the archipelago

 Coverage in Bahrain is among the best in the Gulf: as it's such a compact territory, 4G and 5G networks reach almost everywhere.
-You will rarely notice outages.
+You'll rarely notice cut-offs, even in areas that would be "periphery" in other countries.

 • Manama and the bay: Strong 5G.
-Video calls, streaming, and maps without effort.
+Video calls, streaming, and maps effortlessly, including the skyscraper area next to the World Trade Center.

 • Muharraq, Riffa, Isa Town: Solid 4G/5G throughout the urban core.

-• Sakhir Circuit and south of the island: Good coverage, although on busy days the network can become congested.
+• Sakhir Circuit and south of the island: Good coverage in general, although on days of high attendance —race, qualifying, pre-season tests— the network gets quite loaded.

-Being a small and highly urbanized archipelago, you will barely need offline maps in Bahrain.
-The exception is during peak hours of the Grand Prix.
+As a small and highly urbanized archipelago, in Bahrain you will hardly need offline maps.
+The exception is during peak Grand Prix hours and, to a lesser extent, the Manama souk during the evening hustle and bustle.

-The eSIM relies on this local network, not your Spanish operator's roaming, so you browse at local rates.
-If you want to understand the difference, calmly review eSIM vs roaming.
+The eSIM relies on this local network, not your Spanish operator's roaming, so you browse at local rates instead of paying international roaming charges.
+If you want to fully understand the difference between both worlds, it's worth first understanding what data roaming is and then calmly reviewing the comparison of eSIM vs. roaming.

 eSIM for Bahrain: internet in Manama and at the F1 circuit